-This article introduces the Identity-Defence Model of Gender-Variance Development, which designed to explain the development of various forms of gender-variance in Western

-1 To whom correspondence should be addressed at School of Psychology, Massey University, Auckland Campus, Private Bag 102- 904, North Shore Mail Centre, Auckland 0745, New Zealand; e-mail: jfveale@yahoo.co.nz societies among both birth-assigned males and females.
-In explaining the model we refer to gender-variant identity which we define as a subjective sense of not belonging completely to the gender of one's anatomic sex (derived from Docter 1988, p.
+This article introduces the identity-defense model of gender-variance development, which was designed to explain the development of various forms of gender variance in Western societies among birth-assigned males and females.
+In explaining the model we refer to gendervariant identity, which we define as a subjective sense of not belonging completely to the gender of one's anatomic sex (derived from Docter, 1988, p.
 201).
-We use gendervariance to refer to the behavioural expression of this identity.
-The terms transmen and transwomen are used to refer to female-to-male and male-to-female transsexuals respectively.
-These persons have a sustained gender identity that is discrepant with their birth-assigned sex along with a desire to alter their bodily appearance towards that of the opposite sex (Buhrich & McConaghy, 1978).
+We use gender variance to refer to the behavioral expression of this identity.
+The terms transmen and transwomen are used to refer to female-to-male and male-to-female transsexuals, respectively.
+These persons have a sustained gender identity that is discrepant with their birth-assigned sex along with a desire to alter their bodily appearance toward that of the opposite sex (Buhrich & McConaghy, 1978).
 The term drag artist will refer to those persons who dress in drag as the opposite birth-assigned sex for the purposes of performing or entertaining.
 These persons are usually sexually attracted to the same birth-assigned sex (Schneider et al., 2006).
 The term cross-dresser will refer to those people who enjoy wearing the clothing that is considered by society to be of the opposite sex.
-These persons are usually sexually attracted to the opposite sex, and this definition does not include those persons who cross-dress for the purposes of performing.
-These definitions of drag artists and cross-dressers exclude those persons who are also transsexual.
-Although we prefer the term cross-dresser, the term transvestite is used when reviewing previous research that uses this terminology.